 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Apartments in NYC are some of the most expensive apartments anywhere in the country.
+Apartments in NYC are some of the most expensive apartments in the country.
 Due to this fact, many people live in smaller apartments than they would in other cities to drive the cost down.
-This has led to the popularity of studio apartments in NYC since they’re far cheaper, on average, than a one-bedroom apartment and especially two-bedroom units.
+This has led to the popularity of studio apartments in NYC since they’re far cheaper, on average than a one-bedroom apartment, especially two-bedroom units.
 But some people don’t like the idea of just having one space act as the bedroom, kitchen, and living area.
 Thus, the alcove studio apartment was born.
 In this guide, you’ll learn everything about these units.
-We will include including what they are, how much they cost, and some benefits and disadvantages of alcove studio apartments in NYC.
+We will include what they are, how much they cost, and some benefits and disadvantages of alcove studio apartments in NYC.

 An alcove studio is a studio apartment with an additional alcove space on the main room’s far side.
 In other words, an alcove studio is a studio apartment with a separate sleeping area on either side, at the far end of the main room.
-This nook or “alcove” is typically left open to the main room.
-It generally is only large enough to fit a modestly sized bed.
-People usually use this nook as a sleeping space.
-It is typically situated away from the main door to provide some additional privacy.
+This nook or “alcove” is typically left open to the main room, and it generally is only large enough to fit a modestly sized bed.

-However, most alcoves are typically small in size.
-They are just big enough to fit a queen or king-sized bed, so it certainly doesn’t replace a typical one-bedroom apartment.
+However, most alcoves are small and big enough to fit a queen or king-sized bed, so it certainly doesn’t replace a typical one-bedroom apartment.

-This makes them an affordable option for anyone looking to get an apartment without having to pay the exorbitant prices that come along with a standard one-bedroom.
+This situation makes them an affordable option for anyone looking to get an apartment without paying the exorbitant prices that come with a standard one-bedroom.
 They are priced relatively for precisely what they are: a bridge between a studio apartment and a one-bedroom apartment.

 There aren’t any set rules or dimensions for an alcove studio apartment.
-And even though it provides an additional sleeping area, the apartment is still technically a studio, and brokers must list them as such.
-But the alcove must add a lot of living space to the overall floor plan, right?
+Even though it provides an additional sleeping area, the apartment is technically a studio, and brokers must list them.
+But the alcove must add much living space to the overall floor plan, right?

 This means that you won’t fit a big Alaskan-king-sized bed or anything.
-However, you will fit a modest bed in the space to separate the sleeping and living areas.
-Plus, a 48 square foot increase in an otherwise 500 square foot unit is still increasing by nearly 10%.
-It’s pretty significant!
+However, you will include a modest bed in the space to separate the sleeping and living areas.
+Plus, a 48-square-foot increase in an otherwise 500-square-foot unit is still increasing by nearly 10%, and it’s pretty significant!

-While a junior 1 bedroom will have a similar layout to an alcove studio, the extra space in a junior 1 is generally going to be a separate room.
-This is why it’s more common to see a junior 1 bedroom apartment advertised as a studio + home office.
+While a junior one bedroom will have a similar layout to an alcove studio, the extra space in a junior one will generally be a separate room.
+This is why it’s more common to see a junior one-bedroom apartment advertised as a studio + home office.